aczaldivar/MP1-TicTacToe/EXPLANATION.md

   cell.innerText = currentPlayer;
   cell.classList.add('active');
 }
 This function adds event listeners to each cell or index in the board.
+Event listeners listen for clicks on each cell.
 If the board is empty, look for updating board game, check for winner, check for tie and switch players invocation. function addEventListeners() {
   cells.forEach((cell, index) => {
     cell.addEventListener('click', () => {